 CPT codes 99282 and 99283 are chosen based upon the level of decision making that was required.
 Conversely, CPT codes 99284 and 99285... ...to read the full article and understand the accurate usage of 99283 and 99284, subscribe to SuperCoder's Emergency Medicine Coder.
 Take a FREE Trial

+and use the tool before you subscribe.
 In most EDs, the Level 3 and Level 4 evaluation and management (E/M) codes are the ones most commonly reported.
 However, the line between a Level 3 service and that of a Level 4 can sometimes be hard to distinguish.

 The medical decision-making required for both codes is the same: moderate complexity.
 The technical difference between the two levels of service lies mainly in the level of history taken and the level of physical examination performed by the physician.
 CPT® 99283 requires the performance of an expanded problem-focused history and physical while CPT® 99284

 requires a detailed history and physical.

-However many coding and billing experts are warning that just because the physician documents a more extensive history and physical than is required for a 99283 the service provided does not merit reporting 99284.
+However many coding and billing experts are warning that just because the physician documents a more extensive history and physical than is required for a 99283, the service provided does not merit reporting 99284.

-I have done chart audits on Level 3 and Level 4 visits because the medical decision-making is the same and I have seen some that I didnt think used very good judgment says Jackie Davis president of Term Billing an emergency medicine billing company in Austin TX.
+I have done chart audits on Level 3 and Level 4 visits because the medical decision-making is the same, and I have seen some that I didn’t think used very good judgment, says Jackie Davis president of Term Billing, an emergency medicine billing company in Austin, TX.
 For example I saw a lot of otitis media (infection of the middle ear) coded at a Level 4.
 No matter what the guidelines are you still have to use common sense and integrity.
-Treatment of otitis media is rarely going to warrant a Level 4 maybe with a complication such as bronchitisbut almost never just otitis media by itself.
+Treatment of otitis media is rarely going to warrant a Level 4, maybe with a complication such as bronchitis, but almost never just otitis media by itself.